Kin The Know

 Will a clogged milk duct eventually dry up?

-A clogged duct will usually clear up in 24 to 48 hours, and given a breast contains four to 18 milk ducts, a few plugged ducts don't automatically mean breast milk supply will dry up.
+A clogged duct will usually clear up in 24-48 hours, and given a breast contains four to 18 milk ducts, a few plugged ducts don't automatically mean breast milk supply will dry up.

 It will simply mean less supply for a short period before more milk comes through once again.
 When the clogged duct has been cleared, you can return to breastfeeding as usual.